nats-io/nats-site/content/blog/nats-server-29-release.md

 #### Replica and mirror-based direct gets

 Streams have supported a `GetMsg` operation since JetStream was first released.
-This method is avaliable on the client's JetStream Manager interface and takes a stream name and the specific sequence number to get a message from the stream.
+This method is available on the client's JetStream Manager interface and takes a stream name and the specific sequence number to get a message from the stream.
 For example, in Go:

 ```go
 js.GetMsg("EVENTS", 29)